Frequently Asked Questions by parents visiting Thornbury High School.

 Q: How do you challenge students of all abilities?

-In mainstream classes, teachers provide work/assignments which cater for different abilities, but we also have a separate program (the Concept Program) for high achievers in Years 7 and 8.
-There is also a high achievers Maths and Science class at Year 9, and acceleration opportunities across a range of VCE subjects in Year 10.
+In mainstream classes teachers provide work/assignments which cater for different abilities but we also have a separate program (Concept) for high achievers in Years 7 to 9.
+In Year 10 there are acceleration opportunities across a range of VCE subjects for students who meet the criteria of excellent results.

 Q: How do you cater for students with special learning needs?